 As horrible as these emergencies were, local courts were back up and running in a matter of weeks.
 The impact of the coronavirus outbreak spans the entire nation and will last much longer.

 Even during emergencies, courts must generally continue their operation to some extent.
 In addition to pending cases, courts need to hear legal issues that arise as part of the public health emergency.

-While each state’s laws differ, generally, the Chief Justice can issue emergency orders or create temporary rules to administer justice.
-Examples include ordering extensions of time limits to file documents or conduct hearings, limiting hours of court operations, moving court locations, using technology to take testimony and conduct hearings, and changing jury management rules.
+While each state’s laws differ, generally, the chief justice can issue emergency orders or create temporary rules to administer justice.
+Examples include suspending jury trials, ordering extensions of time limits to file documents or conduct hearings, limiting hours of court operations, moving court locations, using technology to take testimony and conduct hearings, and changing jury management rules.
 But how do these orders affect individuals’ constitutional rights?

 For criminal defendants, immediate constitutional rights are at stake—most notably, their loss of liberty.
 All criminal defendants are innocent until proven guilty.
 They have a constitutional right to a fair trial—a speedy trial held before an impartial jury.
 Criminal defendants also have the right to a public trial and the right to confront witnesses and their accusers.
 They have the right to counsel.